Build a simple app with text composables

 1. Scroll to the BirthdayCardPreview() function.

-2. Add another String argument to sign your card, such as "- from Emma".
+2. Add another String argument to sign your card, such as "From Emma".

-BirthdayGreetingWithText(message = "Happy Birthday Sam!", from ="- from Emma")
+GreetingText(message = "Happy Birthday Sam!", from = "From Emma")

-2. Notice the preview.
+1. Notice the preview.

-A composable function might emit several UI elements.
+A composable function might describe several UI elements.
 However, if you don't provide guidance on how to arrange them, Compose might arrange the elements in a way that you don't like.
 For example, the previous code generates two text elements that overlap each other because there's no guidance on how to arrange the two composables.

 In your next task, you will learn how to arrange the composables in a row and in a column.

-9. Arrange the text elements in a row and column
+8. Arrange the text elements in a row and column

 UI Hierarchy